-^{}We thank Martin Dufwenberg, Tore Ellingsen, Hervé Moulin, and participants at the SED conference in Maastricht and the 17th SAET conference at Faro for helpful comments.
-Asheim gratefully acknowledges the hospitality of the Department of Economics at University of California, Santa Barbara and Centre interuniversitaire de recherche en économie quantitative-Montréal, and support from l'IMéRA (Institut d'études avancées d'Aix-Marseille Université).
+We thank José Carlos Alcantud, Walter Bossert, Martin Dufwenberg, Tore Ellingsen, Xiao Luo, Hervé Moulin and Christian Traeger for useful suggestions and two anonymous referees for detailed and constructive comments.
+We also appreciate helpful comments received from participants at seminars in Ningbo, Paris and Singapore, and at conferences in Maastricht (SED) and Faro (SAET).
+Asheim gratefully acknowledges the hospitality of the Department of Economics at University of California, Santa Barbara, and CIREQ (Centre interuniversitaire de recherche en économie quantitative-Montréal), and support from l'IMéRA (Institut d'études avancées d'Aix-Marseille Université).